Adityaraj-xlr8/Mini-Blockchain/README.md

 Mini-Blockchain-in JAVA

-Mini block chain that supports POW(proof of work) consensus mechanism using SHA-256.
+Mini Blockchain that supports POW(proof of work) consensus mechanism using SHA-256.

 This implementation of blockchain simply deals with a follwing features :